 As we’ve gotten older, and our friendship circles have become smaller, we’ve begun to eat off non-disposable dish ware, and have started cooking for ourselves.
 I’ve hosted many large-scale BBQ’s, buffet dinner parties, and cook-off contests in our home.

 These events also often lasted late into the night, but the crowds were smaller, the music was quieter, and the food was definitely better.

-These days, now that most of our friends have small children, getting together has become even more special, not only because we get to share so many “firsts” with the babies, but because our time together has become that much more valuable with all the added responsibilities.
+These days, now that most of our friends have small children, getting together has become even more special.
+We get to share so many “firsts” with the babies, plus our time together has become that much more valuable with all the added responsibilities.

 As the token friend without children, I’m happy to take on the roll as hostess.
 It’s still never easy to gather everyone together in one place, so I like to focus on smaller, more intimate gatherings whenever one set of friends is available.